AlysshaLewin/BANKI/BANKI-my-answers.md

 - [x] T-CSS-11) Have you ever used a grid system, and if so, what do you prefer?
   - **Explanation:** I typically use a 12 column "grid" system when doing my initial web layout.
   - **Use:** I find that it works well for laying out the average website and giving the site some visual consistency.
-When if comes to coding the site I find it helps speed up the layout immensely.
+When it comes to coding the site I find it helps speed up the layout immensely.
   - **Source:** https://www.flux-academy.com/blog/how-to-use-a-grid-in-web-design

 - [x] T-CSS-12) Have you used or implemented media queries or mobile specific layouts/CSS?